 What’s the difference between these different types of wine-making methods?
 We’ll break it down for you quickly here:

 Pétillant-Natural (often called Pét-Nat): This is a natural wine finishing method whose primary fermentation is in bottle.
 It’s a young fermentation, with no sulphur added.
-This style originates from ancients winemaking times, where the sediment remained in the bottle.
+This style originates from ancient winemaking times, where the sediment remained in the bottle.

 Traditional method: This method involves the primary ferment taking place in the tank, with a secondary fermentation in the bottle.
 It ages for a minimum of 12 months on its lees and then it’s disgorged to remove the sediment.

 Charmat method: This method consists of a primary fermentation and a secondary fermentation in a pressurized tank.
 It is then filtered and bottled under pressure, with no aging time required.

 If you’ve been wondering about these different methods, we hope this shed a little light!